 Jeffrey D. Hasday, M.D., Professor of Medicine

 Mediators of inflammation and epithelial cell function; physiology, immunology and genetic mechanisms of asthma; lung transplantation and lung volume reduction surgery; basic and clinical pulmonary vascular biology; effects of smoking and cessation; treatment of ARDS and sepsis; inositol phosphates and calcium signaling.
-Also see the Pulmonary-Critical Care web site.
+See Pulmonary-Critical Care.

 Rheumatology and Clinical Immunology

-Clinical epidemiology of osteoarthritis and osteoporosis; immunopathogenesis of SLE and systemic sclerosis (especially pulmonary involvement) in animal models and humans; clinical trials in osteoarthritis, osteoporosis, rheumatoid arthritis, SLE and systemic sclerosis; use of alternative and complementary medicine in patients with rheumatic diseases.
-Also see the Rheumatology web site.
+Clinical epidemiology of osteoarthritis; immunopathogenesis of SLE and systemic sclerosis (especially pulmonary involvement) in animal models and humans; clinical trials in osteoarthritis, rheumatoid arthritis and SLE; and development of curriculum for teaching rheumatology to medical students and residents.
+See Rheumatology.